Reversible Quantization Index Modulation for Static Deep Neural Network Watermarking: Abstract

 \section{Abstract}

-Static deep neural network (DNN) watermarking embeds watermarks into the weights of DNN model by irreversible methods, but this will cause permanent damage to watermarked model and can not meet the requirements of integrity authentication.
-For these reasons, reversible data hiding (RDH) seems more attractive for the copyright protection of DNNs.
-This paper proposes a novel RDH-based static DNN watermarking method by improving the non-reversible quantization index modulation (QIM).
-Targeting the floating-point weights of DNNs, the idea of our RDH method is to add a scaled quantization error back to the cover object.
-Two schemes are designed to realize the integrity protection and legitimate authentication of DNNs.
-Simulation results on training loss and classification accuracy justify the superior feasibility, effectiveness and adaptability of the proposed method over histogram shifting (HS). \keywords{deep neural network (DNN) \and watermarking \and reversible data hiding (RDH).}
+Static deep neural network (DNN) watermarking techniques typically employ irreversible methods to embed watermarks into the DNN model weights.
+However, this approach causes permanent damage to the watermarked model and fails to meet the requirements of integrity authentication.
+Reversible data hiding (RDH) methods offer a potential solution, but existing approaches suffer from weaknesses in terms of usability, capacity, and fidelity, hindering their practical adoption.
+In this paper, we propose a novel RDH-based static DNN watermarking scheme using quantization index modulation (QIM).
+Our scheme incorporates a novel approach based on a one-dimensional quantizer for watermark embedding.
+Furthermore, we design two schemes to address the challenges of integrity protection and legitimate authentication for DNNs.
+Through simulation results on training loss and classification accuracy, we demonstrate the feasibility and effectiveness of our proposed schemes, highlighting their superior adaptability compared to existing methods.